US trade deficit widens in 2022 to record on strong imports

 Washington (AFP) – The US trade gap widened to a record in 2022, though expanding less than expected in December, government data said Tuesday, capping off the year on robust imports and strong spending.

-The overall trade gap grew $103.0 billion from 2021 to $948.1 billion last year, according to Commerce Department data, on a surge in goods imports ranging from crude oil to consumer items like pharmaceuticals and household products.
+The overall trade gap grew $103.0 billion from 2021 to $948.1 billion last year, showed Commerce Department data, on a surge in goods imports ranging from crude oil to consumer items including pharmaceuticals and household products.

-This marks the biggest deficit in government data dating back to 1960.
+This marks the biggest deficit according to government data dating back to 1960.

 Analysts note that trade has been a swing factor in GDP growth over the last year, bogging it down in the early months of 2022 but providing a boost later on.